Luna Vachon: Final years and death

 Luna was honored in April 2009 at the 44th annual Cauliflower Alley Club reunion, given the "Ladies Wrestling Award" in Las Vegas, Nevada.
 One of her fondest memories about the wrestling business was being able to visit children as part of the Make-A-Wish Foundation.
 After her retirement, Luna took an interest in fellow Canadian wrestlers and especially monitored the career of Nattie Neidhart, the daughter of fellow wrestler and friend Jim Neidhart.

 Around Christmas 2009, Vachon's house was destroyed by a fire in which she lost her wrestling-related memorabilia and other possessions.
 After the fire, she stayed at her mother's home and joined her father and his third wife Dee on a cruise in February 2010.
 The fire prompted a call from fellow wrestler and friend Mick Foley (and others) to fans to send Luna-related memorabilia to Vachon's post office box.
 Foley also suggested that TNA bring her in to manage Tommy Dreamer at the Hardcore Justice pay-per-view in August 2010, but Vachon turned down the offer, stating that she had retired.

 On the morning of August 27, 2010, she was found dead by her mother at her home in Pasco County, Florida.
 She was 48 years old.
 According to the District Six Medical Examiner's Office in Florida, she died from an "overdose of oxycodone and benzodiazepine".
-Investigators previously found crushed pill residue and snorting straws at multiple locations inside Vachon's house.
+Investigators had previously found crushed pill residue and snorting straws at multiple locations inside Vachon's house.
 Vachon had become addicted to medication at some point and underwent rehabilitation, paid for by WWE, which she completed in June 2009.

 Legacy

 On April 7, 2015, The Mountain Goats released a pro wrestling concept album called Beat the Champ where one song, Luna, is named after Vachon.

-She was posthumously inducted into the WWE Hall of Fame's legacy wing (class of 2019) and into the Professional Wrestling Hall of Fame in 2020.
+She was posthumously inducted into the WWE Hall of Fame's legacy wing (class of 2019), into the Professional Wrestling Hall of Fame in 2020, and into the Women's Wrestling Hall of Fame in 2023.

 Vice TV's docuseries Dark Side of the Ring aired an episode about Vachon on October 14, 2021.